Established in 2020, the Warriors Community Foundation strives to connect, educate and inspire our local communities.

 Our goal is to deliver initiatives that promote positive social outcomes that are relevant and topical.
 Our foundation will enable us to tailor initiatives that can deliver stronger more resilient communities.

 We are extremely grateful for the support we receive from our partners'.
 Our partners generous financial support helps fund community programmes that deliver positive social outcomes.
 Partnering with the Warriors Community Foundation gives organisations an opportunity for rich engagement with New Zealanders through relevant and meaningful connections.

 I have been involved in community engagement and management of the non-for-profit sector for over 13 years after moving from the UK where I taught as a primary school teacher and worked in a school sports partnership delivering sports programmes to over 180 schools.
-I love the mahi in the community with our tamariki and rangatahi and I’m excited about the journey we’re embarking on alongside the Vodafone Warriors.
+I love the mahi in the community with our tamariki and rangatahi and I’m excited about the journey we’re embarking on alongside the One New Zealand Warriors.
 The potential to create something special is a great driver.
-The Foundation team is developing exciting programmes that will create a space for positive social change.
-The fans have been the lifeblood of the Vodafone Warriors for many years and now the Warriors Community Foundation will be the enabler to increase wellbeing within our communities.
+The foundation team is developing exciting programmes that will create a space for positive social change.
+The fans have been the lifeblood of the One New Zealand Warriors for many years and now the Warriors Community Foundation will be the enabler to increase wellbeing within our communities.
 Being able to connect with more people around Aotearoa is an exciting prospect.
 He waka eke noa.
 We are all in this together.

 Community Programmes Coordinator